strmprivacy/docs/docs/03-quickstart/05-ccd/index.md

 ## Installing your data plane

+If you prefer to watch a video and follow along, you can do so here:

+<LiteYouTubeEmbed
+id="ds8HRgf2IJo"
+params="autoplay=1&autohide=1&showinfo=0&rel=0"
+title="STRM Privacy CCD Setup" poster="maxresdefault"
+webp
+/>

-Follow along with the following quickstarts to get started with your Data Plane.
+Or, follow along with the following quickstarts to get started with your Data Plane.

 <DocCardList />